Chief financial officer: Role

 The CFO was traditionally viewed as a financial "gatekeeper".

-Over time, the position has become one of an advisor and strategic partner to the CEO.
+Over time - as outlined - the position has become one of an advisor and strategic partner to the CEO.

 According to one source, "The CFO of tomorrow should be a big-picture thinker, rather than detail-oriented, outspoken rather than reserved, prefer to delegate rather than be hands-on, emphasize what gets done rather than how things are done, and make collaborative rather than unilateral decisions".

 The duties of a modern CFO, therefore, now straddle the traditional areas of financial stewardship, as well as the more progressive areas of strategic- and business leadership, with increasingly direct responsibility and oversight of operations.
+The relationship with the COO mirrors that with the CIO as above.

 This significant role-based transformation is best-evidenced by the "CEO-in-Waiting" status that many CFOs now hold.

 Here, CEOs increasingly expect their CFOs to be active participants in shaping the strategy of their organizations, including challenging the current strategy.
 CFOs thus play a critical role in shaping their company's strategies, functioning as a leader and team builder who sets the financial agenda for the organization, supports the CEO directly and provides timely advice to the board of directors.
 This is especially so in uncertain macroeconomic environments, where managing financial volatilities is a centerpiece for many companies' strategies.
 Indeed, the 1990s saw the rise of the strategic CFO, and many companies have created a chief strategy officer (CSO) position.